boderg/recipe-base/README.md

 ### Heroku Deployment

-This project uses [Heroku](https://www.heroku.com), a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+The Recipe Base project uses [Heroku](https://www.heroku.com), a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

 Deployment steps are as follows, after account setup: